A Semiparametric Approach to Model-based Sensitivity Analysis in Observational Studies: INTRODUCTION

 The rest of the paper is organized as follows.
 In Section \ref{sec: notaion assumption}, we review key notation, assumptions, and background on sensitivity analysis in observational studies, with emphasis on the added or omitted-variable approach.
-In Section \ref{sec: semi model}, we briefly introduce key concepts of semiparametric theory, specify our semiparametric model, and develop a semiparametric locally efficient estimator.
+In Section \ref{sec: semi model} and \ref{sec: estimation and inference}, we introduce key concepts of semiparametric theory, specify our semiparametric model, and describe estimation and inference procedures.
 We present extensive simulation results in Section \ref{sec: first set of simulation}.
-We discuss interpretation of our sensitivity analysis in Section \ref{sec: interpret} and various ways to report our sensitivity analysis in Section \ref{sec: one-param SA}.
-Finally, the proposed sensitivity analysis method is applied to study war and political participation in Uganda in Section \ref{sec: application} and a brief discussion is given in Section \ref{sec: conclude}.
+We discuss how to report a sensitivity analysis in Section \ref{sec: one-param SA} and how to interpret the result in Section \ref{sec: interpret}.
+The proposed method is applied to the war and political participation study in Section \ref{sec: application} and Section \ref{sec: conclude} concludes with a brief discussion.
 Relevant data and \textsf{R} code to reproduce results in this paper is available at \url{https://github.com/bzhangupenn/Code_for_reproducing_semi_SA}.